 6. Renee’s Rescues

 Renee’s Rescue is a volunteer group focused on rescuing dogs from inhumane breeders and puppy mills.
-They are originally based in Delaware but focus on Lancaster, Pennsylvania.
-They relocated dogs into foster homes until they are ready for their forever homes.
+They are based in Delaware but their focus is on corgis in Lancaster, Pennsylvania.
+Dogs from the area are relocated into foster care until a forever family is found.

 Renee’s Rescues Details